DCC-EX/dcc-ex.github.io/docs/index.rst

       - |EX-I-LOGO-SMALL|
       - |EX-R-LOGO-SMALL|
     * - Our DCC command station for controlling your model railroad
-      - Our user friendly installer for loading the |EX-CS| software
+      - Our user friendly installer for loading the command station software
-      - The scripting language, built into the |EX-CS|, allowing you to automate your model railroad
+      - The scripting language, built into the command station software, providing automation of your model railroad
     * - |EX-WT-LOGO-SMALL|
       - |EX-TT-LOGO-SMALL|
       - |EX-DCCI-LOGO-SMALL|